-Getting started in Ecommerce as an Architect
+Getting started in eCommerce as an Architect – Part 1

-Ecommerce business has grown from 4% to 11% of total retail sales in the United States over the past ten years according to U.S. Census Bureau.
+eCommerce business has grown from 4% to 11% of total retail sales in the United States over the past ten years according to U.S. Census Bureau.
 The market is up to about $575 billion per year.
 Five years ago the technology for individuals was just getting its feet on the ground.
-It was fairly difficult for an individual to start an e-commerce business due to payment systems and procurement of product issues.
-Fortunately, in the past couple years companies have improved software required to sell things online allowing more people to jump into the ecommerce world.
-Ecommerce for architects is a strategy or endeavor all should consider.
+It was fairly difficult for an individual to start an eCommerce business due to payment systems and procurement of product issues.
+Fortunately, in the past couple years companies have improved software required to sell things online allowing more people to jump into the ecommerce world. eCommerce for architects is a strategy or endeavor all should consider.

 the competition increases…does it benefit architects?

-Recently, competition has been growing in ecommerce because more people are trying to get into the game.
+Recently, competition has been growing in eCommerce because more people are trying to get into the game.
 One of the areas of increased competition is in the creative space.
 Many of the systems for selling things online are well established, but it is difficult for individuals and companies to create content to creatively keep selling their products.
 Architects are in a uniquely competitive position because architects have both design skills as well as technical abilities.

-ecommerce for architects, should we jump into the game…yes, but carefully
+eCommerce for architects, should we jump into the game…yes, but carefully

-The creativity architects bring to a newly launched or existing brand in ecommerce can be very valuable.
+The creativity architects bring to a newly launched or existing brand in eCommerce can be very valuable.
 Most people launching brands on the internet do not have design skills and hire these tasks out by someone else.
 By doing this work it can be a tremendous cost savings and also very rewarding.
-Doing design work for an ecommerce brand could allow architects to flex their design muscles without having to wait for the next client project.
+Doing design work for an eCommerce brand could allow architects to flex their design muscles without having to wait for the next client project.

 test your ideas and test the market

-If ecommerce is something that you are interested in getting into there is some things you should consider before you fully commit to an idea or business.
+If eCommerce is something that you are interested in getting into there is some things you should consider before you fully commit to an idea or business.
 It is easy to think you have the best idea and it will take off right when it hits the internet.
 But, you really need to be critical of your own ideas first, the internet will show you fast if your idea is good or not.
 You don’t want to spend countless hours developing a product just to have it flop.
 Try some things first to see if the idea has some legs.

 - Ask your friends and family if the product is something they would buy.